 Shakespeare noticed that “All the world’s a stage,” but even the great bard would have been impressed with Stagebridge’s warm welcome of each and every player.
 Our acting and playwriting classes are exhilarating as well as supportive, customized for both beginning students and advanced actors.
 Our schedule indicates whether a class is beginning, advanced, or all levels.

-Our Winter Classes meet from January 9, 2017-March 24, 2017 and Spring Classes meet from April 3-June 16, 2017.
-Registration for our Spring Classes is open from March 1-April 7, 2017.
+Our Spring Classes meet from April 3-June 16, 2017.
+Our Summer Classes meet from June 19-August 25, and our Performing Arts Camp meets July 10-14.
+Registration for Summer Classes and Camp opens on May 1 at 9:30am.
 If you are interested in sitting in on one of our current classes, or would like more information, give us a call at 510-444-4755 or email firstname.lastname@example.org.

 Stagebridge's current acting instructors include Bruce Bierman, Jeri Lynn Cohen, Michael French, Martin Holtz, Clara Kamunde, Christie Maturo, Suzanne Schmidt, and Trish Tillman.
 These noted performers, directors, and innovators will guide you through role play, text analysis and movement skills to help you make strong and connected acting choices.
 Enjoy the camaraderie of other players as you create engaging characters, enhance your sense of timing, and learn how to project complex emotions.

 Tapping into the power of playwriting, you can also get involved in creating a play or sketch working with award-winning playwright Anthony Clarvoe.
 Recently, we've had the pleasure of allowing our playwrights to see their work performed by professional actors on stage at The Flight Deck Theatre in Downtown Oakland.
 Our most recent Playwriting Showcases took place on Wednesday, December 21 at 7pm at the Flight Deck Theater.

 We're offering the following Acting and Playwriting classes for Spring 2017: